pynamodb/PynamoDB/docs/tutorial.rst

 * :py:class:`JSONAttribute <pynamodb.attributes.JSONAttribute>`
 * :py:class:`MapAttribute <pynamodb.attributes.MapAttribute>`

-All of these built in attributes handle serializing and deserializng themselves.
+All of these built in attributes handle serializing and deserializing themselves.

 Creating the table
 ------------------